 Weight and Packability

 Ultralight sleeping bags and quilts are specifically designed for weight- and space-conscious backpackers, thru-hikers, alpinists, and bikepackers.
-Every sleeping bag and quilt we’ve included on our list above is under 2 pounds (most hover just over 1 lb.), which is pretty impressive considering the amount of warmth they provide.
+Every sleeping bag and quilt we’ve included on our list above is under 2 pounds, aside from Enlightened Equipment's two-person Accomplish (most models hover just over 1 lb.), which is pretty impressive considering the amount of warmth they provide.
 And because all of these bags and quilts are insulated with down rather than synthetic fill, they pack down incredibly small.
 Some come with a compression sack, but if not, we highly recommend purchasing one separately.
 With that, many of these bags and quilts can compress roughly to the size of a Nalgene bottle, easily fitting into a corner of your backpacking pack or bike pannier.

 For example, consider the 1-pound-5.4-ounce Feathered Friends Hummingbird and 1-pound-2.6-ounce Tanager.
-While you’d expect the heavier model to be warmer, in this case the Tanager is the warmer bag (by 10 degrees), with 12.6 ounces of 950-fill down vs. the Hummingbird’s 11.5.
+While you’d expect the heavier model to be warmer, in this case, the Tanager is the warmer bag (by 10 degrees), with 12.6 ounces of 950-fill down vs. the Hummingbird’s 11.5.
 How does the Tanager accomplish this?
 The short answer is that the bag sacrifices both convenience and durability, with a hoodless and zipperless design and very thin shell fabric.
 The lesson here is that a lower weight does not always mean a less insulated bag—but it does indicate that some sacrifices are being made.
 In the end, it’s important to look at the specific features of each bag, which we've tried to detail above, and decide what and how much you’re willing to give up for a few ounces of weight and space.
+If you'd like to explore further, check out our sleeping bag weight comparison chart for a side-by-side look at most of the top contenders on the market.

 Warmth and Fill Power